 We hear many stories of nightmare DIY hanging jobs.
 From stapling shingles to putting holes in gutters, we’ve heard it all!
 Here are some things to avoid and why.

 - Stapling the lights to your roof.
 We have mentioned this a few times because it seems to be the most common DIY technique.
-This is really rough on shingles because they aren’t meant to be stapled anywhere other than the strip designed for install.
+This is really rough on shingles because they aren’t meant to be stapled anywhere other than the strip designed for installation.
 Putting holes through any other part of the shingle could weaken the shingle, and could void your manufacturer’s warranty!

 - Nailing lights to the roof.
 This is just like stapling light but even worse!
-This will leave large holes in not only the shingle, but all of the water protection to the home as well.
+This will leave large holes in not only the shingle but all of the water protection to the home as well.
 If done really carelessly, it could even go through the decking and soffit of the home!

 - Gluing lights to roof and gutters.
 We haven’t seen this very often, but it does happen.
 This could pull the granules off of your shingles, which accelerates the aging process of the shingles, leading to early failure.
 Glues could even interact with materials in the shingles and cause bigger issues!